fl2ma/docs-csv-importer/docs/install/docker.md

 ## Run inline

 This command will launch the CSV importer which will then try to import whatever it finds in the current directory.
 This is fully automated.
 It works by mounting the current directory to `/import` and importing all CSV files found inside of it.

+As you can tell from the parameters, this little trick only works when you use a [personal access token](configure.md).

 ```bash
 docker run \